-You might be interested in events run by the IMA Early Career Mathematicians Committee.
+You might be interested in conferences & events run by the IMA Early Career Mathematicians Committee.

 As well as a range of research journals, the IMA publishes Mathematics Today, a general interest mathematics publication containing articles, reviews, reports and other news on developments in mathematics and its applications.
 Institute members receive six issues per year as part of their membership subscription.
-Find out more in the Publications section.
+Key articles can be accessed from our home page.

-Students may also be interested in reading the column by Dr Maths.
+You may also be interested in the column by Dr Maths.

 Maths Careers information

 For current job and research opportunities visit the IMA Careers pages and check out the IMA LinkedIn group.

 The IMA has prepared a Careers Advice for the Mathematics Undergraduate booklet which can be downloaded below.

-The IMA contributes to the MathsCareers website.
-The website is a unique resource for people who are interested in finding out about the careers and opportunities that an education in mathematics can present.
-It covers a range of queries and careers including maths, statistics, engineering, medicine, finance, computer graphics and forensic science.
+The IMA MathsCareers website is a great resource for finding out about the careers and opportunities that an education in mathematics can present.
+It covers a range of careers including maths, statistics, engineering, medicine, finance, computer graphics and forensic science.

 Careers for Mathematicians is an article by Sue Briault which appeared in Mathematics Today and includes some useful careers advice targeted to mathematics students.
 The IMA also provided assistance to the author of the Prospects careers advice leaflet 'Options with mathematics'.

-The Plus careers library contains profiles of many people who have “Careers with maths” and is another good resource if you are interested in what mathematics graduates do.
+The Plus careers library is another good resource on what mathematics graduates do.

 Skills Transformer http://www.reading.ac.uk/seecc/skills-transformer/ provides science, technology, engineering and maths students with a structure to help you recognise, write about and talk about your skills: transforming them from dormant experiences to useful, persuasive evidence.